lanl/BEE/src/beeflow/data/dockerfiles/README.md

   - `keys/id_rsa`
   - `keys/id_rsa.pub`

-Dockerfile.clamr-ffmpeg works on Chicoma and has ffmpeg in the container
+Dockerfile.clamr-ffmpeg works on Chicoma a LANL resource on the turquoise network (ffmpeg is built in the container)